TheTumultuousUnicornOfDarkness/CPU-X/README.md

 ## Bugs/Improvements/Request features

-Please [open a new issue](https://github.com/X0rg/CPU-X/issues/new) and fill template.
-You can remove italic text.
+Please [open a new issue](https://github.com/X0rg/CPU-X/issues/new/choose) and fill the appropriate template.
+Note that text between `<!-- ... -->` is not displayed.

 ## Translate CPU-X